syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/globalization.md

 ## RTL

 RTL provides an option to switch the text direction and layout of the Stepper control from right to left.
-It improves the user experiences and accessibility for users who use right-to-left languages.
 To enable RTL, set the [enableRtl](https://ej2.syncfusion.com/documentation/api/stepper#enablertl) to true.
+It enhances accessibility and user experiences for users of right-to-left languages.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}